 Welcome to my QRZ.com page!
 I am located in rural Floyd County in the Blue Ridge Mountains of Virginia, just a few miles from the scenic Blue Ridge Parkway and Mabry Mill.
-My wife Leslie, KJ4WJN, and I live on our 40 acre farm which is situated on top of a 3,100 feet elevation ridge.
-My radio friends call it "Magic Mountain" because DX contacts come very easy here, even by working barefoot mobile parked in the driveway!
-Leslie and I need to retire and relocate, so if you want a mountain farm with lots of room for wires and towers, please contact us for details.
+My wife Leslie, KJ4WJN, and I live on our farm which is situated on top of a 3,100 feet elevation ridge.
+We can no longer keep up with 40 acres, so if you want a mountain farm with lots of room for wires and towers, See the Details Here.
 We have one son, KK4DEL, one daughter, and two granddaughters.
-I have a general printing business and we also offer Photograph Quality QSL cards at very reasonable prices.
-We recently started accepting internet orders for cards at QSLpostcards.com.
+We have a general printing business and offer Custom Super-Hi Gloss Photograph Quality QSL cards at very reasonable prices.
+You may Order Your Cards Here at QSLpostcards.com.

 My college degree is in Aviation Technology, and I worked most of my career as an aircraft inspector, support technician, and flight line mechanic for the airlines.
 I am also a pilot.
 Other interests and hobbies are antique clock restoration, website construction, weather & instruments, antiques, and the outdoors.